BangNashih/data_science_projects/steel_temperature_prediction/Readme.md

-# Optimization of production costs
+# Optimization of Production Cost: Steel Temperature Prediction Model
 In order to optimize production costs, the smelter decided to reduce electricity consumption during the steel processing stage.

-**The objective** is to build a predictive model for the final steel melting temperature.
+**The Objective** is to build a predictive model for the final steel melting temperature.

 **Stack:** `Pipeline` `Optuna` `pandas` `Catboost` `XGBoost` `Scikit-Learn`